rooty0/backup-utils/README.md

 ###www.sh

 This script performs backup of your Web Sites.
-You are able to exclude any dir in configuration file if it's messy inside your www root.
+You are able to exclude any dir in configuration file if it's messy inside your www root(s).
 It also cleans old backups, saves file mode bits (chmod), files owner/group, and can compress backup file to save some disk space for you.

 Output example: